 Learn about molecular subtypes of breast cancer.

 A BRCA1/2 mutation can increase the risk of a second primary breast cancer (a second breast tumor not related to the first one).
-These tumors usually occur in the opposite (contralateral) breast rather than in the same breast as the first cancer.
+These tumors usually occur in the contralateral (opposite) breast rather than in the same breast as the first cancer.

-For BRCA1/2 mutation carriers, the chance of a contralateral breast cancer 10 years after diagnosis of the first cancer is about 13 to 30 percent compared to about five to 10 percent for breast cancer survivors without a BRCA1/2 mutation [115-120].
-The lifetime risk of a second primary contralateral breast cancer is about 30 to 65 percent for BRCA1 mutation carriers and about 30 to 60 percent for BRCA2 carriers [115-120].
+For BRCA1/2 carriers, the chance of a contralateral breast cancer 10 years after diagnosis of the first cancer is about 10 to 30 percent compared to about five to 10 percent for breast cancer survivors without a BRCA1/2 mutation [125-130].

 Breast Cancer in MenFact Sheet

-Men who have a BRCA1 mutation may also be at increased risk of breast cancer, but this link is less clear .
+Men who have a BRCA1 mutation may also have an increased risk of breast cancer, but this link is less clear .

-While only five to 10 percent of breast cancers in women are likely related to gene mutations, up to 40 percent of breast cancers in men may be related to BRCA2 mutations .
+While five to 10 percent of breast cancers in women are considered to be due to gene mutations, up to 40 percent of breast cancers in men may be related to BRCA2 mutations .
 This means that men who develop breast cancer are more likely to have an inherited gene mutation than women who develop breast cancer.

 Learn more about breast cancer in men.

-BRCA1/2 mutations increase a woman's risk of ovarian cancer.
-For women in the general population, the lifetime risk of ovarian cancer is about two percent .
-However, lifetime risk of ovarian cancer for BRCA1 mutation carriers is estimated at 35 to 70 percent .
-And, for BRCA2 mutation carriers, this risk is 10 to 30 percent .
+BRCA1/2 mutations increase a woman's risk of ovarian cancer .
+For women in the general population, the lifetime risk of ovarian cancer is less than two percent .
+However, lifetime risk of ovarian cancer (up to age 70) for BRCA1 carriers is 35 to 70 percent .
+And, for BRCA2 carriers, this risk is 10 to 30 percent .

-BRCA1/2 mutation carriers can reduce their risk of both ovarian and breast cancer by having prophylactic oophorectomy (surgical removal of the ovaries) .
-Learn more about prophylactic oophorectomy.
+BRCA1/2 carriers can reduce their risk of both ovarian and breast cancer by having prophylactic oophorectomy (surgical removal of the ovaries) .

 BRCA1/2 carriers may also have an increased risk of pancreatic cancer, prostate cancer (in male carriers) and some second primary cancers (new cancers that develop after a first breast cancer).
 However, data are limited and these topics are still under study.

 Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene mutation.
-Most women who get breast cancer are not BRCA1/2 mutation carriers.
-Genetic testing is recommended only for certain people, including those with [89,244]:
+Most women who get breast cancer do not have a BRCA1/2 gene mutation.

-Although testing for a BRCA1/2 mutation requires just a blood sample, the risks and benefits should be considered before being tested.
+Although testing for a BRCA1/2 mutation just requires a blood sample, the risks and benefits should be considered before testing.
 A health care provider or genetic counselor can help you decide whether genetic testing is appropriate for you or your family members.
 Testing costs are usually covered by health insurance for people who fall into one of the categories above (for whom genetic testing is recommended).

 Meet Terri Swain, a BRCA2 carrier and breast cancer survivor who had genetic testing.